Agora-wireless/Agora/README.md

      --frame_duration=5000 --enable_slow_start=1
      --conf_file=data/tddconfig-sim-ul.json` to start the emulated RRU
      with uplink configuration.
-   * Note: make sure Agora and sender are using different set of cores, otherwise there will be performance slow down.

- * Run Agora with DPDK
-   * Run `cmake -DUSE_DPDK=1` to enable DPDK in the build.
-   * For Intel NICs, run `cmake -DUSE_DPDK=1 -DUSE_MLX_NIC=0` to exclude Mellanox libraries in the build.
+   * The above steps use Linux networking stack for packet I/O. Agora also supports using DPDK to bypass the kernel for packet I/O. To enable DPDK, run `cmake -DUSE_DPDK=1 ..; make -j` to rebuild code for Mellanox NICs; for Intel NICs, run `cmake -DUSE_DPDK=1 -DUSE_MLX_NIC=0 ..; make -j` to exclude Mellanox libraries in the build.
-   * When running the sender with DPDK, it is required to set the MAC address of the NIC used by Agora.
+   When running the emulated RRU with DPDK, it is required to set the MAC address
+     of the NIC used by Agora.
 To do this, pass `--server_mac_addr=` to `./build/sender`.
+   * To test the real-time performance of Agora, see the [Running performance test](#running-performance-test) section below.

  * Run Agora with channel simulator and clients
    * First, return to the base directory (`cd ..`), then run